data-integrations/change-data-capture/docs/CDCBigTable-sparksink.md

 Usage Notes
 -----------
-This plugin supports table creation and table modification on a Google Bigtable project.
+This plugin supports table creation and table modification on a Cloud Bigtable project.
 We recommend placing a normalizer transformation plugin before this plugin.
 It converts inputs into standard Data Definition Language (DDL) and Data Manipulation Language (DML) records that can be parsed by this plugin.

 Table Creation
 --------------
-When the plugin receives a DDL record, it creates a table in the target Google Bigtable project.
+When the plugin receives a DDL record, it creates a table in the target Cloud Bigtable project.
 The name of the table is specified in the DDL record.
 Below is a sample DDL Record that creates a table with name `TESTANOTHER`.
 ```{
   "schema": {
     "type": "RECORD",